The New Orleans Saints are familiar with strong emotions as they walk off the field at Bank of America Stadium.

 I don't know if this really qualifies for a stock down, but the fact that the Saints were able to survive some of the more painful mistakes/misfortune you'll see in an NFL game tells you just how roundly they defeated the Panthers.

 On the opening drive, the Panthers lone scoring possession of the game, the Saints appeared to get off the field twice.
 The first came on a 3rd and 8 snap where Bryan Bresee jumped into the neutral zone.
-The Panthers picked up the ensuing third and short.
+The Panthers picked up the ensuing 3rd and 3.

-The next moment was on what appeared to be a Demario Davis interception, but it was negated due to Justin Reid appearing to hit Bryce Young in the face after the ball was thrown.
+The next moment was on what appeared to be a Demario Davis interception, but it was negated due to Justin Reid catching Bryce Young in the facemask after the ball was thrown.
 Roughing, drive continues.
-The Panthers would go on to score on a Rico Dowdle run.
+The Panthers would go on to score on a short Dowdle run.

-On another drive in the 4th quarter the Saints got a stop on third and 7, but wait, roughing on Demario Davis -- this one seemed a bit weak.
-First down, drive continues, but again the Saints came up with a takeaway a few plays later -- this time an Alontae Taylor interception.
+On another drive in the 4th quarter the Saints got a stop on 3rd and 7, but wait, roughing on Demario Davis -- this one seemed a bit weak.
+First down, drive continues.
+Again the Saints came up with a takeaway a few plays later -- this time an Alontae Taylor interception.

-Those are the types of plays that will get you beat in close games.
-What's frustrating is it was the elder statesmen, Jordan, Reid and Demario, at fault.
+He's right.
+It's character-building and culture-building and the response to adversity is an important quality.
+Still, those are the types of plays that will get you beat in close games.
+What's frustrating is it was the elder statesmen, Jordan, Reid and Demario, at fault in those instances.

 ━━